Applications open now!

 You’ll need to have at least one work already published or publicly available - and provide a link to this in your application.

-WHAT DO WE MEAN BY SOCIAL CHANGE?
+WHAT DO WE MEAN BY POSITIVE OR PROGRESSIVE WAS OF THINKING?

 We’re looking for professional storytellers who actively explore and communicate new positive ways of thinking, small or large, around people, community and/or the environment, who can meaningfully engage with our community.
 You might do this through fiction or non-fiction - poetry, novels, film, plays, librettos or digital media content, using humour, satire or other styles - any creative use of words.